-Lay-offs, short-time working and guarantee payments
+Lay-offs, holidays and furlough, short-time working and guarantee payments

 If an employer is experiencing a temporary shortage of work for employees to do (caused, for example, by disruption at a supplier, severe weather or a number of other causes beyond the employer’s control such as the coronavirus outbreak), they may decide to lay employees off temporarily.
 A lay-off is where there is no work provided to the employees and, consequently, they are paid no salary or wages.
 An alternative to lay-off is short-time working, where employees’ working hours are reduced and, as a result, they are paid salary or wages that are reduced in proportion.